 Data shows that traffic stops and interactions with law enforcement help reduce problematic driving behaviors.
 By making contact with drivers during Operation Safe Driver Week, law enforcement personnel aim to make our roadways safer by targeting high-risk driving behaviors.

-• Of the 22,215 passenger vehicle occupants killed in 2019, 47% were not wearing seat belts.
+- In 2024, 22,713 passenger vehicle occupants were killed in the U.S. Nearly 50% of those killed were not buckled.
 Seat belts saved an estimated 14,955 lives and could have saved an additional 2,549 people if they had been wearing seat belts, in 2017 alone.
 (Source)

-• Every day, about 28 people in the United States die in drunk-driving crashes — that’s one person every 52 minutes.
-In 2019, 10,142 people lost their lives due to drunk driving.
+- Every day in the U.S., about 32 people die in drunk-driving crashes — that’s one person every 44 minutes.
+In 2024, 11,904 people lost their lives due to drunk driving.
 (Source)